Towards Automated Network Mitigation Analysis (extended): Experiments

 \section{Experiments}

-To evaluate our mitigation analysis algorithm, we use a problem generator that produces network topologies and host configurations based on known vulnerabilities.
-For details to the generator, we refer the reader to the Appendix~\ref{sec:generator}.
-This facilitates the performance evaluation of our mitigation analysis algorithm w.r.t.\ several dimensions, as we can sample an arbitrary number of problems for any number of hosts, fix actions and any combination of attacker and mitigation budget.
-We stress, however, that this provides only insight into the applicability of the algorithm itself, not our approach as a whole.
-Provided the problems we generate are realistic, our results give an indication of the space of problems we can treat efficiently.
+It is easy to see that Stackelberg planning is PSPACE-hard.
+We hence explore the space of problems in which Stackelberg planning performs well enough to be useful.
+To provide an intuitive account of this space in terms of the network to be scanned, we we created a problem generator that produces network topologies and host configurations based on known vulnerabilities.
+This facilitates the performance evaluation of our mitigation analysis algorithm w.r.t.\ the number of hosts, fix actions and any combination of attacker and mitigation budget.
+For details to the generator, we refer the reader to \begin{conf} the long version of this paper~\cite{whatif-full}. \end{conf} \begin{full} Appendix~\ref{sec:generator}. \end{full}

-We have implemented the mitigation analysis algorithm on top of the FD planning tool~\cite{helmert:jair-06}.
+We evaluate our model using Speicher et.\, al's Stackelberg planning algorithm~\cite{aaai-stackelberg} which was implemented on top of the FD planning tool~\cite{helmert:jair-06}.
 Our experiments were conducted on a cluster of Intel Xeon E5-2660 machines running at 2.20 GHz.
 We terminated a run if the Pareto frontier was not found within 30 minutes, or the process required more than 4 GB of memory during execution.

-In our evaluation we focus on coverage values, so the number of instances that could be solved within the time (memory) limits.
+In our evaluation we focus on coverage values, i.e.\ the number of instances that could be solved within the time (memory) limits.
 We investigate how coverage is affected by (1) scaling the network size, (2) scaling the number of fix actions, and (3) the mitigation budget, respectively the attacker budget.

 The budgets are computed as follows.
 In a precomputation step, we compute the minimal attacker budget $\minabudget$ that is required for non-zero success probability $p^*(\ninit)$.
 The minimal mitigation budget $\minmbudget$ is then set to the minimal budget required to lower the attacker success probability with initial attacker budget $\abudget_0 = \minabudget$.
 We experimented with budget values relative to those minimal budget values, resulting from scaling them by factors out of $\{1, 2.5, 5, 7.5, 10, \infty\}$.
-We denote $\mbudgetfactor$ the factor which is used to scale the mitigation budget, and vice versas $\abudgetfactor$ the factor for the attacker budget.
+We denote $\mbudgetfactor$ the factor which is used to scale the mitigation budget, and vice versus $\abudgetfactor$ the factor for the attacker budget.

 In Figure~\ref{fig:coverage-percentage-of-instance-that-terminated-within-}(a), we observe that the algorithm provides reasonable coverage $>50\%$ for up to $800$ hosts, when considering on average 5 vulnerabilities and 5 fix-actions per host.
 Unless both the attacker and the mitigation budget are scaled to $1$ (relative to \mbudgetfactor\ and \abudgetfactor, respectively), this result is relatively independent from the budget.
 One explanation why it is independent from the budget is that there is no huge difference between factors $5$ and $\infty$ in the sense that the attacker cannot find more or better critical paths and the defender cannot find more interesting fix action sequences because of the infinite budgets.
 In the case that both are scaled to $1$, the searches for critical paths and fix actions sequences are vastly simplified.
 Hence the overall coverage is better.